btotharye/cisco-pss-api-chatbot/README.md

 # cisco-pss-api-chatbot
-A chatbot built in react to interact with the Cisco partner API's
+A chatbot built in react to interact with the Cisco partner API's, based on https://lucasbassetti.com.br/react-simple-chatbot

 # Setup/Installation
 Ensure docker and docker-compose are installed and then perform the following: